iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 #### Poll Cycle Intervals and Parameter Lists

 The adapter will - after connecting to the Wolf Smartset server - periodically poll parameter values from the server.
 It supports two independent poll cycles with different cycle intervals.
 - `Short Poll Cycle Interval`: enter the interval in seconds.
 The Wolf Smartset server defines an absolute minimum poll interval (currently 60 sec) which you should not undercut.
 If you configure a value below this minimum interval the server will not respond in the expected way or may even disconnect your session.
 The adapter requests the current minimum poll interval from the server periodically.
-If the configured poll interval is below the server-announced poll interval, you will get a warning log from the adapter and you should adjust your poll interval accordingly.
+If the configured poll interval is below the minimum poll interval indicated by the server, you will get a warning log from the adapter and you should adjust your poll interval accordingly.
 - `Long Poll Cycle Interval`: enter the interval in minutes for the second poll cycle.

-The Wolf Smartset server groups the various device parameter values into different bundles, identified by a numeric BundleId.
-The adapter will show the BundleIds for the different parameters in the Object view on the channel level.
-In this section you can define which parameter value group should be polled in which poll cycle.
-It is a good idea to include fast changing parameter values (e.g. operational states) in the `Short Poll Cycle` and rarely changing parameter values (e.g. device configuration parameters) to the `Long Poll Cycle`.
+The Wolf Smartset server groups the various device parameters into different bundles, identified by a numeric BundleId.
+In the __ioBroker Admin__ UI  you will find the BundleIds for the different parameter groups in the __Object__ view below the __wolf-smartset__ instance at the channel level.

+- `Parameters of Bundle`: Within this table you can define which parameter value group should be polled in which poll cycle.
+It is a good idea to:
+	- `Include in Short Poll Cycle` all fast changing parameter values (e.g. operational states) and to
+	- `Include in Long Poll Cycle` rarely changing parameter values (e.g. device configuration parameters).

-- `BundleId for Short Poll Cycle` and `BundleId for Long Poll Cycle`: the Wolf Smartset API requires in each poll request besides a list of parameters to poll also a BundleId.
+The Wolf Smartset API requires each poll request to include - besides a list of parameters to poll - also a BundleId.
 It's not quite clear how the BundleId relates to the actual parameter list, but in most cases 'Default' should be OK: it maps to the largest selected BundleId for the given poll cycle.
 Any other setting here is for experimental use.
+Configure the BundleId to be used as:
+- `BundleId for Short Poll Cycle`
+- `BundleId for Long Poll Cycle`

 #### Export Login

-Wolf defines two access levels for device parameters: `User` and `Expert`.
-The adaper shows the associated parameters in the Object view accordingly in the two different subtrees: `Benutzer` and `Fachmann`.
+Wolf Smartset API defines two access levels for device parameters: __User__ and __Expert__.
+Accordingly, you will find in the __Object__ view of the __ioBroker Admin__ UI the corresponding two  subtrees: __Benutzer__ and __Fachmann__.
 Afer initial authentication the adapter is in User mode and will receive only once during initialization all available parameter values.
+After that, during periodic polls it will receive only updates for User level parameter values (i.e. value in the __Benutzer__ tree).

+If you check
+- `Do Expert Login` and enter the correct
+- `Expert Password`,

-After that, during periodic polls it will receive only updates for User level parameter values (i.e. value in the `Benutzer` tree).
-If you check `Do Expert Login` and enter the correct `Expert Password`, the adapter will perform an Expert Login during initialization and receive also periodic updates of expert level parameter values (as shown in the `Fachmann` tree) during the poll cylce they are associated with.
+the adapter will perform an Expert Login during initialization and receive also periodic updates of expert level parameter values (as shown in the __Fachmann__ tree) during the poll cylce they are associated with.

 __!!!
 Important Note on Expert Level: Start !!!__

 Expert level seems to be behave like Pandora's box!
 Tests showed, that it was quite hard to leave the Expert level once you enabled it.
 Although the adapter will completely logout and remove all locally cached authentication data (openId tokens and session id) when disabling `Do Expert Login` setting and restarting the instance, it looks like this is not good enough for the Wolf Smartset server.

 ```
-In fact, only a change of the adapter's public IP address in combination with an adapter reload might get the adapter back to User level.
+In fact, only a change of the adapter's public IP address in combination with an adapter instance reload might get the adapter back to User level.
 ```

 While it doesn't  look too problematic to stay in Expert mode at first sight, there is at least one side effect that might be a real issue for you: